thiago-slb/shopify-react-native-nodejs/app/README.md

 phone, not your laptop.
 The backend should be running with `host: 0.0.0.0`, which the server already does.

+### Backend API Contract

+The app talks to the backend's public API contract, not Shopify's raw Storefront model.
+Product and cart responses use backend-owned IDs:

+- `productId`
+- `variantId`
+- `cartId`
+- `cartLineId`

+Cart requests should send `variantId`, `cartLineId`, and `cartLineIds`.
+The backend accepts legacy `merchandiseId`, `id`, and `lineIds` during migration, but new app code should prefer the backend names above.

+Cart endpoints also require an `x-session-id` header.
+Use a stable locally persisted app/device session identifier so the backend can bind carts to the same mobile session that created them.
+If the session changes, existing cart reads, mutations, and checkout URL requests will be rejected.

+Product pagination uses `pageInfo.nextPageToken` and `pageInfo.previousPageToken`.
+The app should send those values back as `pageToken` instead of storing or interpreting Shopify cursors.

 ### Product Browsing Flow

 1. Home calls `GET /api/products?query=&first=20`.
 2. Search input is debounced before React Query refetches.
-3. Products render in a performant `FlatList` grid keyed by Shopify product IDs.
+3. Products render in a performant `FlatList` grid keyed by backend `productId` values.
 4. Loading skeletons, pull-to-refresh, empty state, and error retry are handled in the screen.
-5. Product cards expose Shopify variant IDs only as `merchandiseId` inputs for backend cart calls.
+5. Product cards pass backend `variantId` values into cart calls.

 ### Cart Sync Flow

 1. Add to cart updates Zustand optimistically.
 2. The app creates or updates the Shopify cart through `/api/cart` endpoints.
-3. Backend cart responses reconcile local state with Shopify line IDs, quantities, totals, and images.
+3. Backend cart responses reconcile local state with `cartLineId`, quantities, totals, and images.
 4. Quantity updates and removals stay optimistic where safe and roll back on sync failure.
-5. `cartId` and cart lines are persisted locally with AsyncStorage.
+5. `cartId`, cart lines, and the local session identity are persisted locally with AsyncStorage.

 ### Checkout Sheet Flow